 The first step is to encourage adequate adrenal function in the body.

-Studies have shown that both cortisol and thyroid hormone are intricately linked.
+Studies have shown that both cortisol and thyroid hormones are intricately linked (12).

 When there is dysfunction in one there will always be some dysregulation in the other.